 Don't want to deal with the headache of bouncing from dealer to dealer or dealing with unreliable private sellers?
 Purchase your next vehicle from Clutch, Canada's first 100% online car-buying experience, and you can skip this runaround.

 You just sit back and wait for us to deliver your new vehicle.

 On top of extreme simplicity, you can also rest assured you're getting a quality pre-owned vehicle at Clutch.
 All our vehicles have been through a 210-point inspection and reconditioning process to ensure they're in top shape.
-We also include a six-month or 6,000-km limited warranty on all Clutch cars.
+We also include a 90-day or 6,000-km limited warranty on all Clutch cars.

 And if you have a car you're looking to offload too, we can save you the hassle of selling it and the paperwork involved in that too by taking it as a trade-in.
 Get your preliminary trade-in estimate today and see if this is the right option for you.